Louis Dunn

 Louis Gerhardus Dunn (1908-1979) was a South African-born engineer who played a key role in the development of early American missiles and launch vehicles.

 Caltech

+Dunn was born in South Africa in 1908 and later migrated to the United States in 1930.
+He attended the California Institute of Technology (Caltech) in Pasadena, California, where he eventually earned four degrees in engineering by 1940.

+He initially trained as a mechanical engineer and earned a bachelor and his first master of science in that field.
+In 1937, he changed his major to aeronautical engineering and earned his second master and his doctorate in his new field of study.
+His research advisor for his second masters was Ernest Sechler while his doctoral advisors were Sechler and Theodore von Kármán.

-Dunn received both undergraduate and graduate degrees in aeronautical engineering from the California Institute of Technology (Caltech) in Pasadena, CA. During that time the Guggenheim Aeronautical Laboratory at Caltech (GALCIT), a prestigious aeronautical engineering research facility, was led by Theodore von Kármán.
+During that time the Guggenheim Aeronautical Laboratory at Caltech (GALCIT), a prestigious aeronautical engineering research facility, was led by Theodore von Kármán.
 By 1943 Dunn had joined the Caltech faculty and become a naturalized U.S. citizen.

 JPL

 In 1943 and 1944, von Kármán and Frank Malina, who had been doing rocket research at GALCIT, began using Jet Propulsion Laboratory (JPL) in the names of their projects.
 Malina hired Dunn to be the assistant director of JPL in 1945.
 Dunn took over as acting director when Malina left and was formally appointed as director in 1947.
 Dunn resigned from this position in 1954.
 William Hayward Pickering, who had been project manager for the Corporal missile under Dunn, succeeded him as JPL director.